ZeroDrako/AutoImage-MgRender/README.md

 - [ ] Imrpove code

 ## Changelog (Versions)
+- v3.0
-v3.0 -  Re-Write code again, page update, and tampermonkey update to v4, broke the script.
+  - Re-Write code again, page update, and tampermonkey update to v4, broke the script.
-        Add GM_addStyle, window.close, GM_getValue, GM_setValue, GM_xmlhttpRequest to @grant (v4 tampermonkey not work if is not define).
+  - Add GM_addStyle, window.close, GM_getValue, GM_setValue, GM_xmlhttpRequest to @grant (v4 tampermonkey not work if is not define).
-        Add use use of "FileSaver.js" and "JsZip.js" librarys.
+  - Add use use of "FileSaver.js" and "JsZip.js" librarys.
-        Add option to Check if a file is already downloaded.
+  - Add option to Check if a file is already downloaded.
-        Add option to disable auto-download of a image.
+  - Add option to disable auto-download of a image.
-        Add option do disable auto-download of a gallery.
+  - Add option do disable auto-download of a gallery.
-        Add option to download the gallery as a zip (the name is generate whit the tag name and the number of the page).
+  - Add option to download the gallery as a zip (the name is generate whit the tag name and the number of the page).
-        Add Functions:
+  - Add Functions:
+    - getGalleryLinks()
+    - getGalleryName()
+    - downloadGallery()
-                getGalleryLinks(), getGalleryName(), downloadGallery(), onDownGalleryComplete()
+    - onDownGalleryComplete()
+    - filesToString()
+    - stringToFiles()
-                filesToString(), stringToFiles(), blobToBase64()
+    - blobToBase64()
-        Add CSS to the "Panel Option".
+  - Add CSS to the "Panel Option".
-        Aad coments to the code.
+  - Aad coments to the code.
-        Add a progressbar over the each image to see the progres of the image download.
+  - Add a progressbar over the each image to see the progres of the image download.
-        Add a "TO-DO" list, things to implement in future versions.
+  - Add a "TO-DO" list, things to implement in future versions.
-        Add a "DESCRIPTION".
+  - Add a "DESCRIPTION".
-        Fix code of getting the url.
+  - Fix code of getting the url.
-        Fix autoclose and show url.
+  - Fix autoclose and show url.

+v2.2
-v2.2 -  Fix bugs.
+Fix bugs.
 Last update of the script.

+v2.1
-v2.1 -  Improve code, use od regex and compact some expresions.
+Improve code, use od regex and compact some expresions.

+v2.1
-v2.1 -  Fix some bugs.
+Fix some bugs.

+v2.0
-v2.0 -  Re-Write all code again, for some reason the page update again and broke the skrip.
+Re-Write all code again, for some reason the page update again and broke the skrip.
 Now the image is downloaded whit "XMLHttpRequest".
 Now use the "FileSaver.js" library, for save the iamge.
 Now the code check before add the option pane, if it is necesary add or not.
 Add option to show in a new tab all links from a gallery.
 Add option to auto close the page, see info about GM_addStyle.
-        Add functions to make the code more easy: loadPreferences(), addSettingPanel(), getLink(), close(),
-            getName(), downloadImage(), decodeURLRecursively(), master()
-        Add NOTES for future references.
+Add functions to make the code more easy: loadPreferences(), addSettingPanel(), getLink(), close(), getName(), downloadImage(), decodeURLRecursively(), master() Add NOTES for future references.
 Add @noframes.
 Add Changelog.
 Establish a time before close the tab, to make sure the image is downloaded.

+v1.5
-v1.5 -  Fixed some code, because a page update.
+Fixed some code, because a page update.
 Re-write all code for make more easy to undertand.

+v1.1
-v1.1 -  Fixed code of getting the url.
+Fixed code of getting the url.

+v1.0
-v1.0 -  Finaly add a "Option pane" in HTML.
+Finaly add a "Option pane" in HTML.
 Add To show url over the image.
 Add option to verify if an image is already downloade.
 Add osibility to save a history downloads.

+v.5
-v.5  -  Add get the link from hidden DIV.
+Add get the link from hidden DIV.
 Fix code that make the link again.
 Now support Hentai renders page.

 v.4     -Add option to show url hover the image (develop purpose).